The Financial Services Expertise Series: This training article is for financial professionals.

 What do wineries want from assurance services?

 The client needs to know how much their production costs are, what their inventory is, what the cost of inventory is, and if inventory has a longer life.
 This is a perfect example of providing deep knowledge and expertise to provide what “I” think they want.
 How will you know what ratios you can automate to show them their inventory terms, and how they compare to standards.
 Many do this in excel, but when you start to grow and scale your services, you’re going to need to evaluate those documents.
 We use Sage Intacct because we want to know more about accounting software than our client.
-Since they know more about their business, we want to know more about the software.
+Since they know more about their business, we want to know more about the software and customize a solution perfect for them.

 How many of you reading this prepare tax returns?